 Such support is contingent upon satisfactory performance and the availability of funds.

 Fellowships are sometimes available to PhD students.
 Fellowships usually provide both a stipend and tuition waivers.
 A PhD student's application for financial support should be included with the application for admission

 There are several sources of financial support for travel for students presenting a technical paper at a computer science conference.
 These include the Computer Science Department itself, as well as programs sponsored by the Graduate School.
 In addition, students can volunteer for full support to attend a Usenix or IETF conference.

 The Committee will consider requests for travel support on a rolling basis throughout the year and will fund future events only.
-Once students have their papers accepted to any event(s), they need to fill out the Application for Department Conference Travel Stipend and submit it to Jacqueline (Jackie) DeBoard.
-These awards will be made as long as funds are available.
+Once students have their papers accepted to any event(s), they need to fill out the Department Travel Application and submit it to the Graduate Advisor.
+These awards are made as long as funds are available and aren't awarded more than once to the same student within the same AY.
 Once we are done with the funds, students will be notified.
 Also, it is important for Graduate Students to keep in mind that they need a Travel Authorization issued for any university related trips, regardless of whether they are using University funds or not.
 Therefore, students need to make sure to inform either Stephanie Morris or Bobbie Atkinson whenever the student has an approved trip.

 If you are not awarded any support from the department, other awards may be available: